Forest Fire Clustering for Single-cell Sequencing with Iterative Label Propagation and Parallelized Monte Carlo Simulation: Discussion

+Many existing methods mimic diffusion or use Monte Carlo for information processing \cite{chen2021diffusion, mixon2017monte}.
+Indeed, the label propagation in Forest Fire Clustering represents a simplified version of diffusion and is similar to region-growing algorithms for image processing.
+However, performing repeated label propagations to determine where labels often overlap is unique to Forest Fire Clustering.
+Crucially, we seek to model self-organized criticality, a concept from statistical physics that governs forest fires, for data mining.
+Moreover, our approach avoids expensive matrix operations like eigendecomposition on the graph Laplacian, making our methods more scalable and efficient compared to diffusion-based methods.
+Further, existing graph-based methods rely on objective functions and iterate over the data multiple times.
+By propagating labels through the data manifold, Forest Fire Clustering makes only one pass through the data, making our approach faster than current graph-based methods.

+As the dimensionality of the data increases, the distances between data points become more uniform, which decreases the signal-to-noise ratio when distinguishing data points from one another.
+Similar to other clustering methods, Forest Fire Clustering is also limited by the curse of dimensionality.
+Nevertheless, the impact from the high dimensionality of the data can be reflected in the internal validation of Forest Fire Clustering, as homogenous data points tend to have higher label entropies and posterior exclusion probabilities.
+Forest Fire Clustering has the advantage of making users aware of the pitfalls in high-dimensional data by providing the validation metrics.
+In a related way, Forest Fire Clustering is sensitive to high-dimensionality because our approach aims to mimic real fire propagation, which is a low-dimensional process.
+Hence, Forest Fire Clustering should be performed with non-linear dimensionality reduction (e.g., UMAP, t-SNE, PHATE) to increase separation between data points (Supplementary Figure 15) \cite{mcinnes2018umap, van2008visualizing, moon2019visualizing}.

-Our method outperforms previous clustering methods on common benchmarks and has robust performance on single-cell transcriptomic datasets.
-Guided by clustering and internal validation results, Forest Fire Clustering can be used to discover rare cell types and mitigate experimental artifacts in single-cell RNA sequencing experiments.
-The future of single-cell sequencing analysis is to construct a cell-to-cell communication network using interactions between different cell types \cite{RN30}.
+Guided by clustering and internal validation results, Forest Fire Clustering can be used to discover rare cell types and reveal branching points along developmental trajectories in single-cell experiments.
+A future goal of single-cell sequencing analysis is to construct a cell-to-cell communication network using interactions between different cell types.
 Our method offers the possibility of generating robust cell type definitions for network construction and analysis.
-In addition to single-cell sequencing, our method can be generalized to problems in other domains that involve clustering and evaluating the statistical significance of the result labels.
+In addition to single-cell sequencing, our method can be generalized to problems in other domains that involve clustering and evaluating the confidence of the clustered labels.